Website Privacy Notice

 - record and monitor your use of this website for internal purposes which may include analysis of usage, measurement of site performance and generation of marketing reports;

-- use it to provide our services and products to you and disclose it to third parties (including, but not limited to, our attorneys, accountants, consultants and advisors) who may or may not be part of the General Atlantic group, where such disclosure is connected with the provision of such services and products and permitted by applicable data protection law, including the GDPR;
+- use it to provide our services and products and disclose it to third parties (including, but not limited to, our attorneys, accountants, consultants and advisors) who may or may not be part of the General Atlantic group, where such disclosure is connected with the provision of such services and products and permitted by applicable Data Protection Laws;

 - share information you provide to us with selected third parties that provide services to us; and

-- store it in an internal database that we maintain of business contacts, which is called the GA Network©
+- store it in an internal database that we maintain of business contacts, which is called the Global Talent Bank, which has a separate privacy notice that can be found here: Global Talent Bank Privacy Notice.

 Your data may be transferred to our international offices and the various entities that make up the General Atlantic group and accessed by authorized General Atlantic personnel outside the EEA as well as within it.